scaramallion/django-rt-pdb/README.rst

         X_HEADERS=Depth<br/>(cm), 2 x 2, 3 x 3, 4 x 4, 5 x 5, 6 x 6, 7 x 7, 8 x 8, 9 x 9, 10 x 10
 X_FORMAT=
-    Optional, must be a valid python new stype formatting string.
+    Optional, must be a valid python new style formatting string.
 Used to control the formatting of the X_VALUES values.

     ::

         X_FORMAT={:.1f}
 X_VALUES=
     Required if 2D data.
-For f(x, y) this are the x values.
-If using interpolation then values should be ordered so they are increasing (and the tabular data ordered in a corresponding manner).
+For f(x, y) these are the X parameter values.
+If using interpolation then values should be ordered so they are increasing (and the tabular data ordered to match).

     ::

         X_VALUES=2,3,4,5,6,7,8,9,10
 Y_TITLE=
     Optional.
-This is the displayed title for the Y parameters.
+This is the displayed title for the Y parameter.
 Supports HTML tags and unicode characters.

     ::

         Y_TITLE=Depth in water<br/>(cm)
 Y_HEADERS=
-    Required, this is the displayed row labels.
+    Required, these are the displayed row labels.
 Supports HTML tags and unicode characters.

     ::

         Y_HEADERS=2 x 2, 3 x 3, 4 x 4, 5 x 5, 6 x 6, 7 x 7, 8 x 8, 9 x 9, 10 x 10
 Y_FORMAT=
-    Optional, must be a valid python new stype formatting string.
+    Optional, must be a valid python new style formatting string.
 Used to control the formatting of the Y_VALUES values.

     ::